Television Ad Campaign

-Scott Bunner is a senior fashion merchandising major at Kent State.
+Scott Bunner graduated in 2014 with a degree in fashion merchandising.
 Monique Burkett is a 2002 fashion design graduate who is currently working for Calvin Klein in New York City.
-Brunner came to Kent State because our fashion school is ranked among the top five in the country.
+Bunner came to Kent State because our fashion school is ranked among the top five in the country.
 He advises students to take advantage of the fantastic resources available through the university to make the most of their academic career.
 As a young professional currently working in the world of fashion, Burkett says that industry leaders know that great students come from Kent State and that her education prepared her well for a successful career.

-Josh Cribbs, a wide receiver in the NFL, wowed Kent State fans during his very successful time as quarterback for the Kent State Golden Flashes.
+Josh Cribbs, a return specialist for the Indianapolis Colts, wowed Kent State fans during his very successful time as quarterback for the Kent State Golden Flashes.
 He earned the team record for all-time total offense.
 Off the field, Cribbs supports the community through charitable activities connected with several local organizations, including his own Josh Cribbs Foundation.
 For Cribbs, football and education have always gone side-by-side.
 Cribbs believes in finishing what you start.
 So, after taking a five-year break to play in the NFL, Cribbs came back to Kent State.
 He cites the encouragement, support and guidance he received from his advisor Assistant Professor Rozell Duncan in the School of Communication Studies as essential in reaching his academic goal.
-In 2010, Cribbs completed his degree in Communication Studies — for himself, his future and his children.
+In 2010, Cribbs completed his degree in communication studies — for himself, his future and his children.

 Town and Gown